 - There was no freedom of speech.

-- There was one party system which was unaccountable to people.
+- There was a one-party system which was unaccountable to people.

-- Because of the dominance of Russia, there was neglect to the interests of other republics.
+- Because of the dominance of Russia, there was neglect of the interests of other republics.

-- There was a very high expenditure on defense and the system was low on infrastructure and technology.
+- There was a very high expenditure on defence and the system was low on infrastructure and technology.

 Major Events that led to disintegration of the USSR